vincentchachere/virtual-machine/README.md

 ### Pro Tip

--  If you want to save your free $200 credits, be sure to delete all your resources and resource groups after you finish!
+-  To save your $200 free credits, delete all resources and resource groups once you're done!

 ☎️ For questions or just to connect you can reach me at: www.linkedin.com/in/vincentchachere